awsdocs/amazon-personalize-developer-guide/doc_source/getting-started-python.md

 After you verify that your Python environment is configured correctly, import your data\.
 To use a dataset for training, you need to do the following:

 1. Add a schema\.
 The schema allows Amazon Personalize to parse the training dataset\.
-For a code sample, see [Create a Schema Using the AWS Python SDK](how-it-works-dataset-schema.md#python-schema-ex)\.
+For a code sample, see [Creating a Schema Using the AWS Python SDK](how-it-works-dataset-schema.md#python-schema-ex)\.

 1. Import the data\.
 You create a dataset group which contains one or several datasets that Amazon Personalize can use for training\.
 For a code sample, see [Importing Bulk Records \(AWS Python SDK\)](bulk-data-import-step.md#python-import-ex)\.